3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 ![](http://i.imgur.com/ylb6WX9.gif)

+1. Create a 100px by 100px square box that has a background color of red
-1. Write a CSS rule that will transition your div from this start state:
+1. Write a CSS rule that will transition your div from this initial state:

     ```css
     div {